 Seeds from a Gala apple are not guaranteed to sprout another Gala apple tree.
 Grafting and budding allows you to get your desired variety.
-First, you will need to chill the seed for it to germinate, and you can do so by following one of two methods.
+First, you will need to chill the seed for it to germinate, and you can do so by following one of three methods.

 The new plant will be the same kind of plant, but its fruit and vegetative portions may not look the same as the parent, because the plant is "heterozygous."
 Therefore, all fruit trees must be vegetatively propagated by either grafting or budding methods.

 Grafting and budding require that you have a compatible rootstock or mother plant onto which you can attach your desired variety.
 An inexpensive way to obtain a seedling rootstock is to collect seeds from the type of plant you are propagating.
-This sheet gives a simple method to help germinate seeds to produce grafting rootstocks.

 The seeds of all common tree fruits (apple, pear, peach, and cherry) require a chilling period before they will germinate and form new plants.
 The chilling period occurs after the fruit portion is ripe.
 This period is known as either dormancy or afterripening.
 During this period the embryo develops until it is mature.
 This is accomplished by subjecting the seeds to a cold treatment.